JMGit321/wine-classification/README.md

-# 🍷 Wine Quality Analysis
+# 🍷 Wine Type Classification using Machine Learning

 This repository contains a Jupyter Notebook that performs exploratory data analysis (EDA) and basic predictive modeling on two wine quality datasets: one for red wine and another for white wine.